-Herbsaint's food menu reflects southern, French, and Italian influences, such as the housemade spaghetti with guanciale (an Italian cured meat made of pork cheek), and fried-poached farm egg.
+Located at the northern edge of the Warehouse District, Herbsaint's food menu reflects southern, French, and Italian influences, such as homemade spaghetti with guanciale (an Italian cured meat made of pork cheek) and fried-poached farm egg.

 More substantial dishes include duck leg confit with dirty rice, a crispy goat with lentils, and lamb and mushroom lasagna.

-The dessert menu is full of delectable options, too, including an excellent chocolate mousse.
+The dessert menu has delectable options, including an excellent chocolate mousse.

 701 St. Charles Avenue, Central Business District, herbsaint.com

-Opened in 2015 by South Carolina-born chef Kelly Fields, Willa Jean offers a bright, modern space to enjoy breakfast, brunch, lunch, or dinner.
+Opened in 2015 by South Carolina-born chef Kelly Fields, Willa Jean offers a bright, airy space to enjoy breakfast, brunch, lunch, or dinner.